-We have created a Financial Insecurity Fund, increased investment in welfare rights, money and debt advice, increased funds available for energy efficiency advice and made additional funds available for the provision of community food.

-Currently Perth and Kinross Council has committed £5.2 million to the mitigation of the Cost-of-Living Crisis for those in greatest need.
+We have taken urgent action to put in place mitigation measures for those affected by the Cost-of-Living Crisis - establishing a Financial Insecurity Fund, ramping up investment in welfare rights, money and debt advice, increasing funds available for energy efficiency advice and making additional funds available for the provision of community food.
+Currently Perth and Kinross Council has committed £1,619,000 to the mitigation of the Cost-of-Living Crisis for those in greatest need.